ofirpovi/RoomitFinalProject/README.md

 ## Description

-ROOMIT is the final project for our software engineering degree at BGU.
-The aim of ROOMIT is to create a matching platform for finding roommates.
-The system facilitates the process of finding compatible roommates by considering personal information, housing preferences, and roommate requirements.
+ROOMIT is the final project of our software engineering degree at Ben Gurion University.
+The goal of ROOMIT is to create a roommate matching platform that simplifies the process of finding compatible roommates.
+The platform caters to two types of users: roommates who already have a living arrangement and roommates who are looking for both a roommate and a place to live.

-The project caters to two types of users: roommates who already have a living arrangement (apartment, house, etc.) and roommates who are looking for a roommate and a place to live.
-Each user provides their personal information and specific criteria for a potential roommate or property.
-The system then calculates a matching score for each roommate, displaying the most relevant users with their matching score in descending order.
-For roommates without a property, only roommates with available properties are displayed, and vice versa.
+For roommates with an existing living arrangement, they provide their personal information, housing details, and roommate preferences.
+On the other hand, roommates who are searching for a roommate and a place to live fill in their personal information, roommate requirements, and property preferences.
+The system then calculates a matching score between the different roommates, displaying the most relevant roommate candidates for each user.
+The matches are sorted in descending order of the matching score, ensuring higher compatibility.

 ## Features